Documenting the American South Logo

 I mean were you excited about it or anything?

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 Not too much.
 I just kind of depend on my husband.
-I don't know politics. [laughter] You hear one: "Well, I'll do this."
+I don't know politics.
+[Laughter] You hear one: "Well, I'll do this."
 And the other one: "Well, I'll do that."

 MARY FREDERICKSON:

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 I told him here the other night, listening on the radio, you know, I says, "Well, all we know is one says, ‘I'll do this,’ and the other'll do that, and then when they get in office they do just what they want to do."